Brief Summary

 8. Clinically significant cardiovascular/ cerebrovascular disease defined as cerebral vascular accident, stroke, carotid artery disease transient ischemic attach (\< 6 months prior to enrollment), myocardial infarction (\< 6 months prior to enrollment), unstable angina, congestive heart failure (New York Heart Association Classification Class \>II) or serious cardiac arrhythmia.

-9. Other than PDAC, a prior malignancy active within the previous 3 years except for locally curable cancers that have been apparently cured, such as basal or squamous cell skin cancer, superficial bladder cancer, or carcinoma in situ of the prostate, cervix or breast.
+9. Other than the tumor types being studied, a prior malignancy active within the previous 3 years except for locally curable cancers that have been apparently cured, such as basal or squamous cell skin cancer, superficial bladder cancer, or carcinoma in situ of the prostate, cervix or breast.

 10. Participants with active, known or suspected autoimmune disease.
 Participants with vitiligo, type I diabetes mellitus, residual hypothyroidism due to autoimmune condition only requiring hormone replacement, psoriasis not requiring systemic treatment, or conditions not expected to recur in the absence of an external trigger are permitted to enroll.

-11. Participants who underwent major surgery within 4 weeks of enrollment (not including diagnostic laparoscopy).
+11. Participants who underwent major surgery within 4 weeks of administration of study drug (not including diagnostic laparoscopy).

-1. Must be ≥ 18 years of age at the time of signing the informed consent.
+1. Must be ≥ 18 years of age at the time of informed consent.

-2. All participants must be willing and able to give written informed consent.
+2. All participants must be willing and able to give informed consent.

-3. For patients with PDAC: have a history of histologically or cytologically confirmed PDAC and have had a SOC CT or MRI within 8 weeks prior to signing consent that indicates the presence of at least 1 site of new or residual disease.
+3. For patients with cancer: have a history of histologically or cytologically confirmed PDAC, non-small cell lung cancer (NSCLC), esophageal squamous cell carcinoma, cervical cancer, endometrial cancer, or ovarian cancer and have had a SOC CT or MRI within 12 weeks prior to giving consent that indicates the presence of at least 1 site of new or residual disease.
+If the SOC CT or MRI has occurred prior to 12 weeks, consultation with the Sponsor must be sought prior to patient enrollment.
+SOC images must be available for submission to the centralized imaging reader as reference.

 4. Screening laboratory values within 30 days prior to administration of the study drug: